paumayell/pangenomics-workshop/_extras/guide.md

 FIXME: `tree` command of the `dc_workshop`❓ folder. 💢

+* Commands with ">>" : Whenever there is a command that appends contents to a file it is possible that if the learners make a typo and then run the correct command, the resulting file will have erroneous content.
+So when a command like that appears ask the learners to erase the file if they made a mistake, before they repeat te command.

 ## Slides
 Here you can find a set of [slides](https://docs.google.com/presentation/d/1MYsxgJ8rOu4cmGQw4S9EXcRtvd8CNNlEtgzbeuBiJgE/edit#slide=id.p) with the figures of the lesson.